-On top of this, and I admit I'm reading between the lines, but I'm taking note of two things; he's planning on using a DA-35 and he mentions 3D.
+On top of this, and I admit I'm reading between the lines, but I'm taking note of two things; he's planning on using a really powerful DA-35 (as powerful as some 50cc engines) and he mentions 3D maneuvers.
 More later - but - remember, I don't actually fly with this guy.
-The point is; I don't really know much of anything about him beyond what he said - and - what he means by 3D and what I mean are probably two different things . . . but I digress.
+My point being; I don't fly with this fellow and I really don't know much of anything about him beyond what he said - and - what 'he' means by 3D and what 'I' mean are probably two different things . . . but I digress.

 - this guy mentioned a DA-35, said engine generally being considered the wild mustang in the paddock amongst horses, e.g. the standard bearer for high performance engines in this class.

 The use case for various torque values:

 About half of our customers opted to use the DS180DLHV.
-This servo is rated at nearly twice the torque as the recommended servo.
+This servo is rated at nearly twice the torque as the recommended A6180 servo.
 It's my opinion they opt for the DS180 because they planned to fly the model pretty hard, and in general, the harder you're going to fly a model (any model) the more powerful a servo you should use.

-Note; with due regard to their opinion, I actually suspect speed would be a more important attribute because the torque of the 180oz-in should, in theory, be ample.
+Note; with due regard to their opinion, I actually suspect servo speed would be a very important attribute because the torque of the 180oz-in should, in theory, be ample.
 That said, remember these wise words regarding theory . . .

 In short, half the pilots who got DS180 wish they had gotten something more powerful.
 And note; we don't interpret this information as a knock against the DS180.
-Instead, we view it more as a reflection of how guys are actually flying the 30cc Ultra Stick, e.g. they're flogging it pretty darned hard.
+Instead, we view it more as a reflection of how guys are actually flying the big 30cc Ultra Stick, e.g. they're flogging it pretty hard!

 And this brings us to the other half of our Ultra Stick 30cc customers, those whom almost to a man opted for the

 DS360DLHV - although one customer, noting he had more money than God,